BeehiveForum/BeehiveForum/docs/readme.txt

 As of Beehive Forum 0.9.1, functions depreciated in PHP 5.3.0 have been removed from or replaced in the code.
 However, no extensive testing has otherwise been performed.
-If you are using PHP 5.3.0 and encounter problems with using Beehive Forum 0.9.1 please contact us.
+If you are using PHP 5.3.0 and encounter problems with using Beehive Forum 0.9.1 or newer please contact us.

 1.2 Instructions